*Due to the COVID-19 oubreak, Empower 2020 has been cancelled. Information about Empower 2021 will be coming soon.

-Students do not attend Empower alone.
-Each student participates with a mentor with whom they have an established relationship.
+Each Empower student has a hometown mentor connected to a partner organization or church with whom they have an established relationship.

-Mentors participate in 20 hours of intensive training, in addition to Empower programming with their youth participant.
-Mentors help facilitate theological conversations and leadership development among young people.
+Mentors participate in training and help facilitate theological conversations and leadership development among young people.

-ActSix, the Evangelical Free Church of America, the National Network of Youth Ministries, and Youth for Christ will identify key ministries and mentors in targeted areas.
+ActSix, Elevate, Str8up, Dream Alive, Pursue Scholars, By the Hand, and Youth for Christ will identify key ministries and mentors in L.A., Chicago, and Indianapolis.